CodeYourFuture/curriculum/content/js1/blocks/reuse/index.md

 ### 🔎 Checking the output

-We know how to store a function's return value in a variable.
+We can store a function's return value in a variable.

 ```js
 const result = Math.round(10.3);